 Only two oxygen stations will be used at any time, ie 2 users per dive

-Oxygen sessions will last for 45 minutes from initial startup and pressurisation to depressurisation and door opening.
-15 minutes will then be allowed to assist members from the Centre, wipe down the chairs, tank door and ramp handrail, change over the oxygen hoses and assist members in to the Centre for the next dive.
+Oxygen sessions will last for 60 minutes from initial startup and pressurisation to depressurisation and door opening (45 minutes at pressure).
+15 minutes will then be allowed to assist members from the Centre, wipe down the chairs, tank door and ramp handrail, change over the oxygen hoses and assist members into the Centre for the next dive.

 Staff and volunteers administering dives will wear face masks at all times.